Sing jazz: advanced

 You are expected to have completed Jazz singing courses at levels 1, 2, 3.
 Otherwise you should demonstrate at audition equivalent experience and ability.
 You will have a good understanding of this kind of music, and a sound singing technique.

 How will I be taught, and will there be any work outside the class?

-Warm up together and technical exercises.
-Demonstrations by your tutor and accompanist, and/or sample cd's or internet.
+Warm ups and technical exercises.
+Demonstrations by your tutor and accompanist, and/or sample cd's or internet sources.
 Solo performances with constructive criticism from your tutor and classmates.
 Sharing ideas and good practice.
-Research and preparation will take time outside of the sessions.

 Are there any other costs?
 Is there anything I need to bring?